All Episodes

 Nobody really wants them.

-Well, I mean, I mean, when I say nobody, I mean the vast majority of Americans do not want them.
+Well, I mean, when I say nobody, I mean, the vast majority of Americans do not want them.

 And so they have to offer all these incentives.

-And the the the real interesting thing about that column from the uh from from the guy in the Wall Street Journal is all the other automakers know this.
+And the real interesting thing about that column from the guy in the Wall Street Journal is all the other automakers know this.

-They know it's like the like the the the automobile manufacturer that I spoke to.
+They know it, like the automobile manufacturer that I spoke to.

 He said this hybrid thing is an absolute joke.

-But they're since Toyota's making such a big deal out of it, they feel competitive pressure to get in the game.
+But since Toyota is making such a big deal out of it, they feel competitive pressure to get in the game.

 And if they go out and they tell the truth about this car, a whole environmental and green industry is going to jump down their throats and call them retarded and dumb and polluters and this sort of stuff.

-The hybrid is every much of every bit the political issue that the uh that the SUV has become for the left.
+The hybrid is every bit the political issue that the SUV has become for the left.

 And in both cases, note the similarity and note what's in common.